 PART I. FINANCIAL INFORMATION

 The financial information contained herein is unaudited; however, in the opinion of management, all adjustments necessary for a fair presentation of such financial information have been included.
-All such
+All such adjustments are of a normal recurring nature.

 CONSOLIDATED BALANCE SHEETS